-An applicant can request this funding preference if the service area of the applicant is located in an officially designated health professional shortage area (HPSA).
-You must include a screenshot or printout from the HRSA Shortage Designation website that indicates if a particular address is located in a HPSA: http://datawarehouse.hrsa.gov/GeoAdvisor/ShortageDesignationAdvisor.aspx.
+You can request this funding preference if the service area of the applicant is located in an officially designated health professional shortage area (HPSA).
+Applicants must include a screenshot or printout from the HRSA Shortage Designation website, which indicates if a particular address is located in a HPSA: https://data.hrsa.gov/tools/shortage-area/by-address.